Nearly every denim makeover I’ve done ends with the same conversation.

 2. We tried to match camera angles as well as possible, but seeing as how we were on an intensely covert operation and there was an especially nosy associate working the dressing room during our mission, not everything could be perfected as we wished.

 3. Some people buy Gap and Old Navy because they are inexpensive.
 Almost all of the jeans pictured can be attained for about the same price as a pair of Gap jeans.
-(My current favorite way to bargain shop for great jeans is through Nordstrom Rack or their app, HauteLook.)
+(My current favorite way to get designer jeans at half off or more is through Nordstrom Rack or their app, HauteLook.)
 Good fit does not have to be expensive.

 Let’s start with Gap.

 1. The first style I tried on was called Real Straight.

 These jeans, on the surface, do not qualify for the number one definition of Mom Jeans: pockets ending before the lower curvature of the butt.